 “The head office can then batch-up necessary products and have these delivered straight to the farm gate that day for use.”

 Mr Davis said the use of the Agworld app was boosting efficiencies for Wholesale Seeds, which operates from Ashburton in the Canterbury region, and for its farmer clients by enabling both parties to access and record crop recommendations in real-time on a secure, transparent and accurate system

 He said these actions are then tracked, recorded and used to underpin crop production planning.
 “We use the Agworld app in our planning and budgeting with clients throughout the whole year,” he said.

 “It is integral to maintaining records about the implementation of advice during the busy season, observations noted during the season and then preparing season summaries and reports at the end of the season and at the start of the new year."

 “We can track costs and keep the client in the picture to help with key decision-making and outcomes as the season unfolds."

-“It is saving time for us and the farmer and we are making better use of data for important input decisions, such as whether to use more fertiliser or herbicides.”
+“It is saving time for us and the farmer and we are making better use of data for important input decisions, such as whether to use more fertilizer or herbicides.”